antistereotip/ghost/README.md

 - Development have 2 segments: Socket I/O, Low/High Level Applications.
 - Please contribute to this project and go deep into Socket Programming and Low/High Level Programming.
-- Ghost represented in web will be in frames of engine up-a: https://github.com/antistereotip/ng1np
+- Ghost represented in web will be in frames of engine up-a: https://github.com/antistereotip/ng1np and Null project https://github.com/antistereotip/NULL

 ### Our way or the highway
 <pre>